 Method: Grill or Oven, StovetopJump to Recipe

 Created in Saigon in the 1950's, the Vietnamese Banh Mi sandwich has become one of Vietnam's most iconic dishes.
-Heavily influenced by the country's earlier French colonization, these sandwiches consisting of creamy pate and pickled veggies, along with roasted pork, in between a crunchy baguette are one of our favorite sandwiches.
+Heavily influenced by the country's earlier French colonization, this awesome sandwich leans heavily on both Vietnamese and French influences.
 This classic Vietnamese sandwich is taken to the next level with smoked then grilled pork, served on a fresh baguette with quick pickled veggies, sriracha mayo, Fresno peppers, and truffle chicken and pork mousse.

 Making the Grilled Pork Banh Mi

 What kind of pork is best for Banh Mi Sandwiches?

 We have had success using both pork loin and pork tenderloin in this Grilled Pork Banh Mi.
 We like using a smoked roast cut first to add more of a smoky element to the Banh Mi sandwich.
 The pork roast is then sliced thin and finished on the grill.
 For a quicker, less smoky version, you can also use thin sliced, boneless pork chops and skip the slow smoking step.